Learning Robust Recommenders through Cross-Model Agreement: METHODOLOGY

 We use $u\in\mathcal{U}$ and $i\in \mathcal{I}$ to denote the user and item with $\mathcal{U}$ and $\mathcal{I}$ being the user and item sets respectively. $\tilde{\textbf{R}} \in \mathbb{R}^{|\mathcal{U}|\times |\mathcal{I}|}$ is the binary matrix for corrupted data. $\tilde{r}_{ui}$ represents the $(u,i)$-th entry of $\tilde{\textbf{R}}$ and is defined as $\tilde{r}_{ui}=1$ if there is an interaction between user $u$ and item $i$, otherwise $\tilde{r}_{ui}=0$.
 Due to the existence of noisy examples, the real preference matrix is different from $\tilde{\textbf{R}}$.
 We use $\textbf{R}\in \mathbb{R}^{|\mathcal{U}|\times |\mathcal{I}|}$ to denote the real preference matrix and $r_{ui}$ is the real preference of user $u$ over item $i$.
 What we have is the corrupted binary $\tilde{\textbf{R}}$ while the clean $\textbf{R}$ is not accessible.

 Formally, we assume $r_{ui}$ is drawn from a Bernoulli distribution:

 where $\eta_{ui}$ describes the probability of positive preference (i.e., $r_{ui}=1$) and is approximated by $f_\theta(u,i)$. $\theta$ denotes the parameters of $f$.
-We use $f_\theta$ as our target recommender that generates final recommendation.
-Generally speaking, $f_\theta$ is expected to have high model expressiveness.
-Since the denoising signal comes from the comparison between different model predictions, we introduce another auxiliary Bernoulli distribution parameterized by $g_\mu(u,i)$, In this paper, we use a relatively simple model matrix factorization (MF) \cite{koren2009matrix} as the auxiliary model $g_\mu$.
-Recent research has demonstrated that MF is still one of the most effective model to capture user preference for recommendation \cite{rendle2020neural}.
+We use $f_\theta$ as our target recommender that generates the final recommendation. \wy{Specifically, the output value after sigmoid of the logits from the model is denoted as $f_\theta(u, i)$, which is also the probability that $\eta_{ui}$ equals to 1.} Generally speaking, $f_\theta$ is expected to have high model expressiveness.
+Since the denoising signal comes from the agreement across different model predictions, we introduce another auxiliary Bernoulli distribution parameterized by $g_\mu(u,i)$, In this paper, we use a relatively simple model matrix factorization (MF) \cite{koren2009matrix} as the auxiliary model $g_\mu$.
+Recent research has demonstrated that MF is still one of the most effective models to capture user preference for recommendation \cite{rendle2020neural}.

 Considering both the noisy positive and noisy negative examples, we assume that given the real preference $r_{ui}$, the corrupted binary $\tilde{r}_{ui}$ is also drawn from Bernoulli distributions as